Home » Hoarding Cleanup Training Course

 You might say, "Why do I need to be trained about hoarding cleaning?
 I can just throw everything away."
 Anybody can throw away trash, but not just anybody knows how to work with a hoarder.
 It takes specialized training.

-This comprehensive certification course covers the psychological, environmental, safety, and business aspects of professional hoarding cleanup.
+This comprehensive hoarder cleanup specialist certification course covers the psychological, environmental, safety, and business aspects of professional hoarding cleanup.
 Training is based on real-world field experience and structured to prepare technicians and business owners for actual hoarding remediation projects.

 Attention business owners: We have two versions of this training.
 We have the "with business" version which includes teachings about pricing and marketing and we have the "without business" version for your employees that are "techs" only.
 This way they won't get the idea of quitting and becoming a competitor.
 Protect your business!